-Japan growth revised down as business investment drops, keeps BoJ pressured
+Japan growth revised down as business investment drops, keeps BOJ pressured

 The revised fourth quarter data joins a mixed batch of indicators over recent months that underscore a fragile recovery from a recession, which analysts say could pressure the Bank of Japan to inject fresh stimulus later this year to meet its inflation goal and beat back years of falling prices.

-The economy grew an annualised 1.5 percent in October-December, Cabinet Office data showed Monday, down from a preliminary reading of an annualised 2.2 percent expansion and below the median estimate for 2.2 percent growth.
+The economy grew an annualized 1.5 percent in October-December, Cabinet Office data showed Monday, down from a preliminary reading of an annualized 2.2 percent expansion and below the median estimate for 2.2 percent growth.

 Consumer spending in the fourth quarter was revised up, showing some parts of the economy are improving.
 However, weak capital expenditure suggests Tokyo's policy mix of fiscal and monetary expansion and structural reforms have so far failed to generate a virtuous cycle of higher consumption driving corporate earnings, wages growth and business investment.